Jones Elite Logistics Logo

 Model Development:

-The right algorithms are selected for the AI model, which is also trained with relevant data and periodically refined.
+The right algorithms and regular refinements in AI models empower logistics companies to use data effectively, ensuring their operations are optimized for both current and future needs.
 Experts in machine learning with a deep understanding of the problem can ideally ensure its successful implementation into the company’s logistics sector, and leverage its existing frameworks to push further model development.

 Integration with existing systems

 AI needs to be integrated into existing systems completely to be implemented in real-life scenarios.
 This somehow implies that an innovation to be adopted should be compatible with the current setting such as IT infrastructure and business processes.
-However, in countries where large organizations still stick to traditional legacy systems, due diligence and protracted integration methods can help avoid major disruptions and thereby ensure optimal return on AI.
+Countries using legacy systems in their supply chains must employ diligent strategies for AI implementation to maximize returns and ensure smooth logistics operations.

 AI in Logistics Driving Innovation | JEL